Charles and Harry to join discussion on youth violent crime

 But she admitted it would take a long time to tackle the 180 violent gangs in London that are “busy” dragging children into crime.

-So far this year in the capital, there have been 123 homicides, more than the 118 in the whole of last year, not including the victims of terrorist attacks.
+So far this year in the capital, there have been more than 120 homicides.

 Ms Dick told LBC that after three years of gun and knife crime increasing, the rate is now starting to level off and come down.

-The event, organised by The Prince’s Trust of which Charles is patron, will take place at Clarence House on Wednesday December 12.
+The event, organised by The Prince’s Trust, of which Charles is patron, will take place at Clarence House.

 The discussion is part of the Trust’s ongoing work to help disadvantaged and vulnerable young people following the increase in levels of violent crime committed by young people in urban centres across the UK, Clarence House said.